YutingYao/YutingDB/SQLgirl/hiveSQL语句.md

 # 6.2 Where语句
 select * from emp where sal >1000;

-# 6.2.1 比较运算符（Between/In/ Is Null）
+（Between / In / Is Null）

 select * from emp where sal  between 500 and 1000;

-select * from emp where comm is null;
+select * from emp where sal  is null;

-select * from emp where sal IN (1500, 5000);
+select * from emp where sal  in (1500, 5000);

 # 6.2.2 Like和RLike
 select * from emp where sal LIKE '2%';